 Phyco spectrum is an organization committed to research and development of algae based technology to deal with problems requiring “Green Solutions”.
 The main focus is to foster the interaction between academic expertise and on-field large –scale industrial requirements.
+Phycospectrum is the first organization in the world to take micro algal remediation technology to industries to handle a variety of effluents.
 Our operations include projects with different kinds of industries and institutions both in India and overseas.

 Phycospectrum Environmental research Centre.
 (PERC)

 PERC is an institutional facility for research in the field of environmental sciences, focusing presently on Pollution Control, Phycoremediation of industrial effluents and sewage, Algal biomass production, Carbon-di-oxide mitigation and bio-energy programs.
 MORE....

 JABU is published by PHYCOSPECTRUM online and updated monthly.
 It is an international digital publication. .This journal will publish research articles, reviews and popular articles on algal biomass utilization and intended to be updated monthly.
 MORE...

 Phycospectrum Consultancy:Phycospectrum provides consultancy to industries/institutes in the following aspects:

 a.
 Phycoremediation Industrial effluent treatment .
 An effecient micro algae based effluent treatment technology to achieve reduction in BOD, COD, colour reduction, odour removal, pH correction and sludge reduction without using chemicals and a 90% reduction in operating costs and less space requirement. more

 b.
 Sewage and wastewater treatment.
 PERC has a collection of robust micro algae suitable for sewage and wastewater treatment and production of valuable biomass and bioenergy.
 MORE